haru3613/getting-started-solution-template/README.md

 **Post Scriptum**

 This template will mock acknowledgment event when changing *data out* in exosense (see on previous diagram).
-This is a simple postulat: by changing one value in Exosense (to create a downline message to device) the platform will rely on a quick acknowledgment.
-But LoraWan protocol has an other priority for this.
-Basically, device will get downlink message fastly, but acknowledgment is queued uppon next uplinks generation, which can take up long time.
+In fact, by changing one value in Exosense (to create a downline message to device) the platform will rely on a quick acknowledgment from device.
+But on its side, LoraWan protocol has an other priority for this.
+Basically, device will get downlink message quickly, but acknowledgment is queued upon next uplinks generation, which can take up long time.

 This template uses cache for store values (ex. channel associated with your port device).
-So that access devices information can be bypass.
-Please keep in mind the actual valid time in cache is set to 5 minutes.
-You can go under `Settings` and choose `ENV VARIABLES`.
+Inside this cache strategy, it relies with Keystore access with cache validity.
+So that it prevent to call too many times a state of device in murano, that can be expensive and impact performance.
+Please keep in mind the actual valid time cached in Keystore is set to 5 minutes.
+On your Murano app, you can go under `Settings` and choose `ENV VARIABLES`.
 Define time in sec when cache is valid : add One variable with followings settings :
-**Key** = VMCACHE_TIMEOUT
+**Key** = KEYSTORE_TIMEOUT
 **Value** = *<Your timeout in sec. ex: 300>*

 ---